ember-intl/ember-intl/docs/my-v1-classic-app/README.md

 ## What is it?

-`my-classic-app` is an Ember app.
+`my-v1-classic-app` is an Ember app.
 We use it to check that `ember-intl` works on the classic build.

 ## Local development